It is very important to keep a rein on blood sugar as best as you can.

 8. Speak To Your Physician

 If you think your morning levels are way too high or no matter what you do you can't get them down, talk to your physician or health practitioner to see if you might need to alter your medication.

 Manage your diabetes and hormones by eating a healthy diet, eating the right type of carbs, exercising regularly, and stressing less.
 The more controlled you can keep your blood sugars overall, the better your morning sugars will be as well.

 10. Lose Some Weight

-Even a small amount of weight loss can help lower blood glucose, balance hormones, reduce inflammation and generally make you feel a whole lot better.
+Even a small amount of weight loss can promote better blood glucose levels, balance hormones, reduce inflammation and generally make you feel a whole lot better.

 Different things work for different people but keep these things in mind and give a few of them a try to see what works best for you.

-If you’ve found something else has worked for you, be sure to let us know by leaving your comments below.
+If you've found something else has worked for you, be sure to share by leaving your comments below.